What is a home inspection?

 Across over 80,000 home inspections in the Spectora Home Inspection Software network in the past year, data shows the average home inspection to cost $358.
 The average home inspection cost from HomeAdvisor and Angie’s List was $395.

 Most everyday home owners can spot something obvious, like a random wire hanging from the ceiling.
-However, they aren’t trained to see what most would miss, or mistake as being routine.
+However, they aren’t trained to see tiny details that are easy to miss or are mistaken as normal.

 How long does an inspection usually take?